 From Thin & Fine To Thick & Voluminous!

 With the host of solutions now available, it couldn’t be easier to transform your locks from thin and fine to thick and voluminous.
 While having thinner and more delicate hair does mean that you must take extra care, it doesn’t mean that you cannot enjoy the hair of your dreams.
-If you are interested in any of the services mentioned, then please do not hesitate to contact Lacy Locks.
+If you are interested in any of the services mentioned, then please do not hesitate to contact Lacy Locks professional hairdressers in Milton Keynes.
 We can get you booked in for a consultation to pop into the salon and discuss your requirements with one of our experienced extensionists.
 Your dream hair is just a phone call away!